How to Become a Therapist

 - Clinical mental health counseling can be good for people who want a broad scope of knowledge to help people with a variety of mental health needs

 If you already have a bachelor’s degree in another field, do not worry.
-“It has been my experience,” said Welch, “that counseling programs are understanding that people are often enrolling in counseling programs as a second career, so their undergraduate degree could be in political science or, in my case, English.”
-Most bachelor’s degrees will provide the foundational concepts and information you will need to move forward.
+“It has been my experience that counseling programs are understanding that people are often enrolling in counseling programs as a second career, so their undergraduate degree could be in political science or, in my case, English," Welch said.
+Most bachelor’s degrees will provide the foundational concepts and information you will need to pursue graduate degrees.

 How Long Does it Take to Become a Therapist?